 Welcome to St. Louis Catholic Church Parish.
 Our parish consists of St. Louis Catholic Church located in Glenmora and two mission churches: St. Peter's Catholic Church, Elmer, and St. Jude's Mission Church, Sieper.
 We are delighted that you have chosen to view our website and hope you will join us at one of our three churches.
 Confessions are heard by appointment or before Mass on Sundays at St. Louis and St. Peter’s and before the anticipated Mass on Saturdays at St. Jude’s.

-The Rosary is recited on Thursdays at 6:00 P.M. and Friday mornings at 7:30 A.M.
+The Rosary is recited on Thursdays at 6:00 P.M.
 Please contact the church office for information.

 Vacation Bible School St. Peter’s Mission Church sponsors a Vacation Bible School each summer.
 Dates and times are announced in June each year.

 CCD Classes are held at St. Peter’s Mission Church.
 Contact the rectory for registration.

 St. Louis Church: Fridays 5:00 P.M.

 St. Peter Mission: Wednesday after 6:00 P.M.
 Mass

 Please contact the rectory to make necessary arrangements to schedule a date and time for this sacrament.

 Any couple contemplating marriage should contact the rectory at least six months in advance to begin marriage preparation.